 Located in Seguí 665, with PH Eco 10 we still believe in a lifestyle which gathers the best of a house in the heart of the capital city.
 Lighted rooms with independent grills and wide own terraces with the security of a building.

-Respecting the sustainability that characterizes all our PH Eco projects, the building will count with: photovoltaic panels for common lighting which will be connected to the grid (ongrid system), and which saves more due to the ability to sell energy produced in the building to the LED lighting provider; a system for the reuse of rainwater for watering or the cleaning of the garage and sidewalk; and thermal insulation on the roof and DVH (hermetically sealed double glazing) aluminum joinery which, along with the insulated shutters with movable louvers, better insulate the envelope of the building.
+Respecting the sustainability that characterizes all our PH Eco projects, the building will count with: photovoltaic panels for common lighting which will be connected to the grid (ongrid system) via a birectional measurers, which saves more due to the ability to sell energy produced in the building.
+LED lighting and a system for the reuse of rainwater for watering or the cleaning of the garage and sidewalk; and thermal insulation on the roof and DVH (hermetically sealed double glazing) thus giving better termal isolation in the envelope of the building.
 Due to all this, plus the lack of a supervisor and common spaces with little functionality, maintenance fees are really low.

-The building will also count with an exclusive bike garage, lockers and electric scooters, a room to store tools and personal belongings, a car elevator to access the car garage which is underground, with a gen-set in case there is a power outage, garages and private storage rooms.
+The building will also count with an exclusive bike garage and electric scooters, a room to store tools and personal belongings, garages and private storage rooms.

-The building will have three units of 3 rooms, four units of 4 rooms, and one duplex of 4/5 rooms with a wide garden on the ground floor.
+The building will have three units of 3 rooms, four units of 4 rooms.
 All the units will count with a dual boiler heating system with aluminum radiators and a cooling system with split inverter air conditioners.

 PH Eco 10 is located in Caballito.
 Let us tell you about the neighborhood where you will live, a high-rise house, horizontal property or whatever you would like to call you future dwelling.